 Ans.
 Engineered hardwood flooring has a top layer of hardwood and multiple other backing materials.
 In contrast, hardwood is a natural flooring material.
 The moisture resistance of both wood floors is different.

 Ans.
 Yes, hardwood flooring can be installed in a concrete basement.
 However, the basement should be checked before installation.
 There should be no humidity or cracks in the concrete slab.

 Ans.
 The hardwood alternatives are tiles, laminate, solid hardwood, and engineered hardwood, as they can withstand higher humidity levels.

-Whether fixing hardwood flooring or its restoration, it is hard to do everything alone when you are not much aware of the process.
+Whether fixing hardwood flooring or restoration, it is hard to do everything alone when unaware of the process.
 If you are looking for professional help in your area that might help you fix the problem, call Improvix Hardwood Flooring Chicago on the number (773) 345-9719.
 We are the best company For Hardwood Floor Refinishing & Installation.
 Contact us to know more about offers and deals.